3191110276/intro-to-kubernetes/3_Basic_K8S_App/solutions/challenge3/README.md

 kubectl get pods -l env=test
 ```

-Our pod shouold show up in this query for the test environment.
+Our pod should show up in this query for the test environment.
 We can also query for the prod environment, to make sure our pod does not show up:

 ```
 kubectl get pods -l env=prod